Wizcorp/domes/ReadMe.md

 **dome.destroy()**

 Removes all data and diff references from the dome, as well as all event listeners.
+If thie dome is a child dome of another dome, this will have no impact on the parent and its data.

 **object|array dome.toJSON()**